Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Integrating Model-Centric and Data-Centric IQA

-In this section, we describe a computational framework for integrating model-centric and data-centric IQA approaches, and provide a specific instance under the framework to alleviate the overfitting and easy dataset problems.
+In this section, we describe a computational framework for integrating model-centric and data-centric IQA approaches and provide a specific instance within the framework to alleviate the overfitting and easy dataset problems.